-On our usual day to day corporate events we would plan the shoot with a detailed shot list, a quick reccie of the location and get to work when the doors opened.
+Our usual day to day corporate events would require us to plan the shoot with a detailed shot list, a quick reccie of the location and get to work when the doors opened.
 However, Greenbelt is a unique site with lots going on.
-Simply walking around “hoping” to find the best shots wouldn’t work in this instance, unfortunately.
+Simply walking around hoping to find the best shots, in this instance, would not work.

 Connor is a Salford University student and Class A editor.
 He has been working with Captive North on a variety of exciting (and not so exciting) projects for a couple of years now.
-His job at the festival was to ingest the footage from the camera operators as and when the footage came in, convert it into a usable format and then get to work filling in the storyboarded shots I had created a few weeks in advance.
-Over the weekend, Connor built up the edit and was able to see shots that we hadn’t yet captured.
+His job at the festival was to ingest the footage from the camera team, convert it into a usable format and then get to work building the story of Greenbelt.
+Below is a snapshot of our late night viewings with the client.

 Our team consisted of 7 crew for the whole weekend with 3 more arriving for the Sunday Communion.
-Josh and Katie shot the main programme content together, Mike and Jay filmed “B-Roll” around the site, James was our Pro drone operator (apologies for the early morning flights everyone!), Connor edited all weekend and I project managed all teams, liaised with the client and kept everyone fed, watered and happy.
+Josh and Katie shot the main programme content, Mike and Jay filmed “B-Roll” around the site, James, our Pro drone operator, captured aerial shots, Connor edited all weekend and I project managed all teams, liaised with the client and kept everyone fed, watered and happy.